-A Platform is the Secret Ingredient to YOUR Success as an author or speaker.
-Find out why.
+A Platform is the Secret Ingredient to YOUR Success as an Author

-The answer: you lack a big enough platform.
-“Platform” is industry jargon for how big your following is.
-Ten years ago, this wasn’t even important, but these days, not even a tiny little press or a brand new agent will consider working with you without YOU showing up with a platform.
+The answer: 99 times out of 100, you lack a platform.
+“Platform” is industry jargon for the size of your fan base.
+Ten years ago, this wasn’t even important, but these days, not even a tiny little press or a brand new agent will consider working with you without YOU showing up with a growing platform.

-A platform (in our language) means as much as possible of the following:
+A platform means some or all of the following:

 - Paid speaking engagements (lots of them!)